tianyuduan/JS30/PrototypalInheritance/prototype.md

 ### Thus, Prototype object of the constructor function is shared among all the objects created using the constructor function.

-### prototypal inheritance can be defined as the act of sharing methods from the prototype.
+### Prototypal inheritance can be defined as the act of sharing methods from the prototype object.

 >> we can attach properties and methods to the prototype object.
 Thus, enabling all the objects created using the constructor function to share those properties and methods.